NathanR100/Example-Code-Projects/README.md

-My coursework is organizing into my work with Deep Learning in Modern_AI, my work with Machine Learning with Scikit-Learn in ML_ScikitLearn, my work with Unstructured & Big Data Analytics in Unstructured_Data, and my work in mathematical programming in Gurobi in Optimization_Modeling
+My coursework is organized into my work with:
+- Deep Learning in Modern_AI
+- Machine Learning with Scikit-Learn in ML_ScikitLearn
+- Unstructured & Big Data Analytics in Unstructured_Data
+- Nathematical programming in Gurobi in Optimization_Modeling

+These small projects and challenges display the variety of my skill set.